thyrlian/AndroidSDK/README.md

 ### Accepting Licenses

-A helper function is provided at `/opt/license_accepter.sh` for accepting the SDK and other licenses.
+A helper script is provided at [`/opt/license_accepter.sh`](https://github.com/thyrlian/AndroidSDK/blob/master/android-sdk/license_accepter.sh) for accepting the SDK and its various licenses.
 This is helpful in non-interactive environments such as CI builds.

 ## SSH